Corner Coffee Store is reader-supported. When you buy through links on our site, we may earn a commission. Learn more.

 Conclusion

 If you like your coffee a little bit nutty, then you’ll probably find yourself quite happy over a Brazilian cup of coffee.
 To review, our favorite brand is the smooth and interesting Volcanica Brazil Peaberry.
-If you prefer ground coffee, you may want to look at the excellent Cooper’s Cask Espresso Cremoso.
+If you prefer ground coffee, you may want to look at the excellent Cooper's Cask Espresso Cremoso.
 Finally, the Pilao Coffee Traditional Roast and Ground offers a traditional, tasty flavor.
+We understand that choosing the coffee that is right for you is a difficult task, and hope that these reviews have mitigated some of that difficulty.
+If these reviews lead to you staring at the bottom of an empty cup with a smile on your face, then we’ve done our job.
+SEE ALSO: Cafezinho Recipe: How to Make Brazilian Coffee

 Featured image credit: vandelinodias, Pixabay